fnuecke/eris/README.md

   This provides an interface to Eris' unpersist functionality for reading in an arbitrary way, using a reader.
 When called, the stack in `L` must look like this:
   1. `perms:table`

   That is, `perms` must be a table at stack position 1.
-This table is used as the permanent objcet table.
+This table is used as the permanent object table.
 This must hold the inverse mapping present in the permanent object table used when persisting. `reader` is the reader function used to read all data, `ud` is passed to the reader function whenever it is called.
 The result of the operation will be pushed onto the stack.

   This function is equivalent to `pluto_unpersist`.
 The function will only check the stack's top.
 Like Pluto, Eris uses Lua's own ZIO to handle buffered reading.
 Note that unlike with Pluto, the value can in fact be `nil`.